hiromaily/actix-web-example/README.md

 # actix-web-sample

 Sample Todo management web application based on Clean architecture using [actix-web](https://actix.rs/docs/) and [sea-orm](https://www.sea-ql.org/SeaORM/).
 Database, Hash algorithm are defined as traits object and these are initialized by Dependency Injection(DI).
+However dynamic dispatch has overhead and I'm not willing to use it in production.
+Dependencies must be salved by compiler by feature flag.
+I use several patterns in this code.

 This API server generates OpenAPI spec using [apistos](https://crates.io/crates/apistos).